IceeMC/FrozenCord/README.md

 class InhibitorName extends Inhibitor {

     constructor(client) {
-        super(client);
+        super(client, {
-        this.name = "inhibitorName"; // The name of this inhibitor.
+            name: "inhibitorName", // The name of this inhibitor.
-        this.description = "A inhibitor that can do cool things."; // The description of the inhibitor.
+            description: "A inhibitor that can do cool things." // The description of the inhibitor.
+        });
     }

     // What the inhibitor should do after a command is executed.